iiis-ai/cumulative-reasoning/Game24/README.md

 `--model`: `gpt-3.5-turbo` or `gpt-4`.
 Default is set to be `gpt-4`.
 You can also choose some past version, such as `gpt-4-0314`.

 `--b` : number of branches.

+## CR Agent with Meta Prompting

+We have implemented the CR Agent using pure Meta Prompting to let the AI Agent directly write a Python program to solve the Game of 24 task, and **process all samples in one response, n time faster than previous methods**.
+Please see https://github.com/meta-prompting/meta-prompting for details.

+- CR-Agent-XML v0.2 Solved Rate: 90.46%!
+Time usage: 0.04s per sample!